Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: CLT for Controlled Markov Chains

-where $\tilde N_{s}^{(i,l)}=\sum_{j\le i}\mathbf{1}[\tilde X_j=s,\tilde a_j=l]$ counts the number of visits to $(s,l)$ up to time $i$.
-Finally, let $\tilde N_s^{(l)}=\sum_{i=1}^n \mathbf{1}[\tilde X_i=s,\tilde a_i=l]$ denote the total number of visits under the constructed process.
+where $\tilde N_{s}^{(i,l)}=\sum_{j\le i}\indicator[\tilde X_j=s,\tilde a_j=l]$ counts the number of visits to $(s,l)$ up to time $i$.
+Finally, let $\tilde N_s^{(l)}=\sum_{i=1}^n \indicator[\tilde X_i=s,\tilde a_i=l]$ denote the total number of visits under the constructed process.

 Intuitively, each array $\Xbb^{(l)}$ provides an independent “stream” of next-state samples for action $l$, while the variables $\alpha_i$ govern the (possibly non-Markovian) control mechanism.
 The resulting sequence $(\tilde X_i,\tilde a_i)$ thus preserves the same joint distribution as the original process $(X_i,a_i)$ but decouples temporal dependence across samples.
-Formally, Proposition~\ref{prop:mod-sampling-scheme} establishes that $(\tilde X_0,\tilde a_0,\dots,\tilde X_n,\tilde a_n)\overset{d}{=}(X_0,a_0,\dots,X_n,a_n)$, yielding a coupling that retains the CMC law while enabling the application of multinomial CLTs.
+Formally, we show in Proposition~\ref{prop:mod-sampling-scheme} in Appendix~\ref{sec:prop_sampling} that $(\tilde X_0,\tilde a_0,\dots,\tilde X_n,\tilde a_n)\overset{d}{=}(X_0,a_0,\dots,X_n,a_n)$, yielding a coupling that retains the CMC law while enabling the application of multinomial CLTs.